Your trusted partner in cosmetic care abroad

 • Best for: complex cases requiring correction of multiple anatomical elements simultaneously

-Otoplasty Recovery Timeline (Thailand)
+Otoplasty Recovery Timeline

 Days 1–3

 A padded bandage wraps around the head to protect the ears and hold them in position.
-Expect a dull ache and some throbbing — manageable with prescribed pain relief.
+Expect a dull ache and some throbbing, manageable with prescribed pain relief.
 The ears will feel warm and swollen under the dressing.
 You will rest at your hotel with daily check-ins from your care coordinator.

 Days 5–7